 From here it isn’t far, but you’ll have the steepest/trickiest steps to navigate.
 We saw a couple of people give up at this point, even though it was literally metres from the bridge!
 It is a very short section, but the steps are a little steeper than on the rest of the track.

 For most people this won’t be a problem.
 Overall the trail is pretty easy and we saw many families enjoying the trail.

 Once at the top of the large steps you turn the corner and will see this view!

 There are two great viewpoints to get that classic shot.
-To really get the height and scale of the bridge, the photographer will have to go towards the edge of the cliffside which is down a little way to the left from the main trail.
+To really get the height and scale of the Devils Bridge, the photographer will have to go towards the edge of the cliffside which is down a little way to the left from the main trail.

 The perfect spot to shoot is the other side of the small waterfall.
 You can get there by crossing through it, or there’s a path at the top which skips over it and leads you down (this is the same path you take to get on the bridge itself).

-This view offers more of the valley and is definitely our favourite.
+This view offers more of the valley and is definitely our favourite of the Devils Bridge.